nus-cs2113-AY2223S1/ip/docs/README.md

 Tasks are automatically saved to the hard disk after any command that modifies the data.

-The location of this file will be at {JAR File Location}/data/duke.txt
+The location of this file will be at {directory where you are running the JAR file}/data/duke.txt

 ## Setup
 1. Ensure you have Java 11 or above installed on your computer.